mfinelli/ya-flags/README.md

 ========

 BEM-flavoured flags icons.
-Similar with icons used by Yandex in their projects.
+Similar with those Yandex uses in their projects.

 #Usage: